rykener/django-manifest-loader/docs/index.rst

 | |Stable Status| |Dev Status| |contributions welcome|

 Reads a manifest file to import your assets into a Django template.
-Find the URL for a single asset, or the URLs for multiple assets by using pattern matching against the file names.
+Find the URL for a single asset or the URLs for multiple assets by using pattern matching against the file names.
 Path resolution handled using Django's built-in ``staticfiles`` app.
 Minimal configuraton, cache-busting, split chunks.